Purépechas F.C.: History

-In August 2021, an agreement was reached between the sports club, the Axen Capital company and Atlético Morelia to register the team in the Liga TDP, the fourth category of Mexican football.
-The team is managed by the financial company, but most of the players come from Atlético Morelia youth teams, since H2O Purépechas F.C. is the reserve team.
+On August 2021, an agreement was reached between the sports club, Axen Capital, a financial company and Atlético Morelia to register the team in the Liga TDP, the fourth category of Mexican football.
+The team is managed by Axen Capital, but the majority of its players came from Atlético Morelia's youth squads, as H2O Purépechas served as their affiliate team between 2021 and 2024.

 The team officially debuted on September 25, 2021, defeating Atlético Chavinda 2–0.

 In October 2021, the team began playing its home matches at Estadio Venustiano Carranza, after having played its first matches at a local sports complex.